ThredUp (TDUP)

 AI Analysis | Feedback

-Mr. Reinhart co-founded ThredUp in January 2009 and has served as its Chief Executive Officer and a member of its board of directors since then.
-Prior to founding ThredUp, he was instrumental in developing the Pacific Collegiate School and co-founded the Beacon Education Network, a charter management organization focused on serving low-income students in California.
-He holds a Master of Public Administration from the Harvard Kennedy School and a Master of Business Administration from Harvard Business School.
+Mr. Reinhart co-founded ThredUp in January 2009 and has served as its Chief Executive Officer and a board member since then.
+Before founding ThredUp, he helped develop the Pacific Collegiate School and co-founded Beacon Education Network, a charter management organization serving low-income students in California's Central Coast.
+Mr. Reinhart holds a Master of Public Administration from the Harvard Kennedy School and a Master of Business Administration from Harvard Business School.
+He started his career as a teacher.

 Sean Sobers, Chief Financial Officer

 Mr. Sobers has served as ThredUp's Chief Financial Officer since October 2019.
-From July 2016 to August 2019, he served as Chief Financial Officer of Quantenna Communications, Inc., a Wi-Fi solutions company that was acquired by ON Semiconductor Corporation in June 2019.
-Before that, from July 2009 to June 2016, Mr. Sobers was the Corporate Vice President of Finance of Cadence Design Systems, Inc., a publicly traded design automation software and engineering services company.
-He also held senior financial roles at Documentum, Inc. (acquired by EMC Corporation in 2003), EMC Corporation (acquired by Dell Technologies in 2016), and Polycom Inc.
+From July 2016 to August 2019, he was Chief Financial Officer of Quantenna Communications, Inc., a Wi-Fi Solutions Company that was acquired by ON Semiconductor Corporation in June 2019.
+Prior to that, from July 2009 to June 2016, Mr. Sobers served as Corporate Vice President of Finance of Cadence Design Systems, Inc., a publicly traded design automation software and engineering services company.
+He also held senior financial roles at Documentum, Inc. (acquired by EMC Corporation), EMC Corporation (acquired by Dell Technologies), and Polycom Inc.

 Christopher Homer, Co-Founder & Chief Operating Officer

 Mr. Homer co-founded ThredUp and has served as its Chief Operating Officer since September 2020.
-He previously held the role of Chief Technology Officer at ThredUp from June 2009 to September 2020.
-Earlier in his career, from July 2005 to August 2007, Mr. Homer was a midmarket solution advisor at Microsoft Corporation.
-He earned a Master of Business Administration from Harvard Business School.
+He previously served as the Chief Technology Officer from June 2009 to September 2020.
+From July 2005 to August 2007, Mr. Homer was a midmarket solution advisor at Microsoft Corporation.

 Mr. DeMeyere has served as ThredUp's Chief Product and Technology Officer since May 2024.
-Prior to this, he was the Head of International from October 2021 to May 2024 and Chief Product Officer from February 2019 to October 2021.
-His earlier roles at ThredUp include Vice President of Engineering, Director of Engineering, and Full Stack Engineer.
-Before his extensive career at ThredUp, Mr. DeMeyere worked as a Web Development Consultant at Global Notion, Inc.
+He served as Head of International from October 2021 to May 2024 and as Chief Product Officer from February 2019 to October 2021.
+Before that, he was Vice President of Engineering at ThredUp from May 2016 to February 2019.

 AI Analysis | Feedback